na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;rub is the 2.5 sec delay on first cast, so you have to have Eden first on your rotation, and split &nbsp;&nbsp;&nbsp;&nbsp;the second activation for after her ult (hint: it's painful, and it sucks in comparison.)

-*Starry Impression*							/ Griseo &nbsp;&nbsp;&nbsp;&nbsp;New physical bleed supporter with battery skills, replaces SA in all comps that can &nbsp;&nbsp;&nbsp;&nbsp;rotate.  ~~Splits physical with Carole, so use Carole vs fat shields and Griseo vs shieldless.~~ &nbsp;&nbsp;&nbsp;&nbsp;Replaced by Prommy in physical outside of Bleed comps, there's probably an S-bleed dps coming.
-&nbsp;&nbsp;&nbsp;&nbsp;Stigwise, if you don't get Cezanne B, don't bother (it's a fancy-pants extendable Newton,) &nbsp;&nbsp;&nbsp;&nbsp;just use Margrave from the foundry.
-You'll want her weapon, but you can replace with &nbsp;&nbsp;&nbsp;&nbsp;Hekate as a cope weapon (can also sub in on ignite weather with SoS.)
-ToT

 *Chrono Navi*									/ Ai-chan (Ai-Hag) &nbsp;&nbsp;&nbsp;&nbsp;The long awaited fire SP support, which is...slightly disappointing.
 Mecha fire/ignite support &nbsp;&nbsp;&nbsp;&nbsp;with gather and light team sp regen (this alone makes her better than Raven,) but definitely